Nurse Anesthesia D.N.P.

 Nurse Anesthesia Faculty

 The data in the following table is for graduates of our Master of Science degree program.
-The first cohort for the Doctor of Nursing Practice degree program began in August 2018 and will graduate in August 2021.
+The first cohort for the Doctor of Nursing Practice degree program began in August 2018 and graduated in August 2021.

 |Class of (Year)||UND Graduates NCE Overall Pass Rate||UND Graduates NCE First Time Pass Rate||UND Graduates NCE Second Time Pass Rate||National NCE First Time Pass Rate (all US graduates)||Employment Rate Within 6 Months of Graduation||Cohort Attrition|